Semi-Supervised Learning of Classifiers from a Statistical Perspective: A Brief Review: ARE of in case of MCAR labels

-In other work on the ARE of $R(\by;\hbbeta_{\rm PC}^{(\rm ig)})$ compared to $R(\by;\hbbeta_{\rm CC})$, McLachlan and Gordon (1989) and McLachlan and Scot (1995) evaluated it where the unclassified univariate features had labels that were not MCAR but were {\it missing (always) at random\/} (MAR) due to truncation of the features.
+In other work on the ARE of $R(\by;\hbbeta_{\rm PC}^{(\rm ig)})$ compared to $R(\by;\hbbeta_{\rm CC})$, \citet{MG89} and \citet{MS95} evaluated it where the unclassified univariate features had labels that were not MCAR but were {\it missing (always) at random\/} (MAR) due to truncation of the features.

-In that context, $L_{\rm PC}^{(\rm ig)}(\btheta)$ is still the appropriate likelihood for the estimation of $\btheta$ as the probability that an entity with feature vector $\by_j$ has a missing label depends only on the observed features.
+In that context, $L_{\rm PC}^{(\rm ig)}(\btheta)$ is still the appropriate likelihood for the estimation of $\btheta$ as the probability that an entity with feature vector $\by_j$ has a missing label depends only on $\by_j$; that is, the missingness is ignorable.
 The full likelihood $L_{\rm PC}^{(\rm full)}(\bPsi)$ actually then reduces to $L_{\rm PC}^{(\rm ig)}(\btheta)$.
-Note that the Fisher information would be affected by ignoring the missingness in its calculation since the distribution of $L_{\rm PC}^{(\rm ig)}(\btheta)$ depends on the missingness mechanism (Mealli and Rubin, 2015).
+Note that the Fisher information is affected by ignoring the missingness in its calculation since the distribution of $L_{\rm PC}^{(\rm ig)}(\btheta)$ depends on the missingness mechanism \citep{mr15}.
 However, it can be estimated by the observed information matrix given by the negative of the Hessian of $\log L_{\rm PC}^{(\rm ig)}(\btheta)$.
-In the past attention has tended to focus more on when the missingness can be ignored in forming the likelihood rather than forming a full likelihood to exploit the additional information by formulating a model to describe the mechanism underlying the missing data (Harel and Schafer, 2009).
+In the past attention has tended to focus more on when the missingness can be ignored in forming the likelihood rather than forming a full likelihood to exploit the additional information by formulating a model to describe the mechanism underlying the missing data \citep{hs09}.